- Social Contribution Activities as a Good Corporate Citizen

 - Commemorative photo of Science and Technology Prize winners

-The 27th presentation ceremony of ITSF was held online via web conferencing in February 2021, awarding one Science and Technology Prize, 18 Science and Technology Research Grants, and seven Science Education Prizes totaling 975 million rupia (equivalent to about 7.22 million yen).
+The 28th presentation ceremony of ITSF was held online via web conferencing in March 2022, awarding one Science and Technology Prize, 18 Science and Technology Research Grants, and 10 Science Education Prizes totaling 975 million rupia (equivalent to about 7.22 million yen).

-- P.T.
-Indonesia Toray Synthetics employees watch the presentation ceremony.
+- Attendees at P.T.
+Indonesia Toray Synthetics watch the presentation ceremony

 - Toray Industries President and KTSF Honorary Chairman Akihiro Nikkaku addresses attendees via video message.